cj-holmes/google-location-history/README.md

 Visualising Google location data in R
 ================

-Having a go at visualising my Google location history data with R. It’s not perfect.
+Having a go at visualising my Google location history data with R for our Honeymoon in New Zealand, 2018.
+It’s not perfect.

 ## Required packages